eclipse-ee4j/jakartaee-examples/jsonb/fromJsonToObject/README.md

-# A from JSON to Object example
+# A Jakarta JSON-B from JSON to Object example

 This example demonstrates how to use JSON-B to translate from JSON to an Object.